shantanoo-desai/blog/content/posts/technology/nugget_mqtt_iot.md

 During the learning phase of setting up the stacks, there came a crucial requirement about how to *add/remove* user management to the MQTT Mosquitto Broker.
 In the stack, there are only two services - __Grafana__ and __Mosquitto MQTT Broker__, which would require user management.
 Grafana, tends to provide an easy way via UI to manage users.
 To the best of my knowledge, no UI for Mosquitto Broker since it is mostly a CLI based service.

-> I was very sceptical whether one can manage Mosquitto Broker users without _restarting_ the `mosquitto` container.
+> I was very skeptical whether one can manage Mosquitto Broker users without _restarting_ the `mosquitto` container.
 > I wanted to avoid downtime in the stack

 Apparently, there is a way to avoid a downtime to add/remove users to the Broker.
 Let's look into it!